suchmememanyskill/suchmememanyskill.github.io/sm.md

 - PKSM, a 3ds pokemon savegame editor

 Things you **can't** do:
+- Update your system without possibly losing access to homebrew
 - Install FBI
 - Mod games
 - Install cheats to games